hasnain016/Personal-Library-Manager/README.md

 - 📊 Interactive 3D visualization of your book collection
 - 📚 Add, view, and delete books
 - 📈 Comprehensive statistics and analytics
-- 🎨 Modern, futuristic UI with dark theme
+- 🎨 Modern, futuristic UI
 - 💾 Persistent storage using JSON

 ## Installation